truenas/middleware/docs/userguide/freenas_plugins.rst

 It is recommended that users skim through both the :ref:`Plugins` and :ref:`Jails` sections in order to become familiar with the features and limitations of each and to choose the method that best meets their software needs.

-.. note:: due to ABI (application binary interface) changes, FreeNAS® 8.x Plugins can not be installed on a 9.x system.
+.. note:: due to ABI (application binary interface) changes, FreeNAS® 8.x Plugins cannot be installed on a 9.x system.

 .. _Installing Plugins: